subrata-chowdhury/Audify/README.md

-# A Music Player
+# Audify

-It's a simple music player UI created using ReactJS and redux.
+It's a customizable music player with astounding UI created using ReactJS and redux.
 It is the version 2 of my previous music player which is available [here](https://github.com/Super7000/My-Second-UI)

 <h3>Here are some pictures which will help you to understand the code modules.</h3>

 ![Screenshot 2024-03-01 085630-min](https://github.com/Super7000/A-Music-Player/assets/86580414/8206d7a6-1616-4c67-8c2c-2a549b42738b)